-- Personal Independence Payment (pages 50 to 64) - Disability Living Allowance (pages 65 to 68) in England - Adult Disability Payment in Scotland (from 21 March 2022) - Attendance Allowance (pages 69 to 76).
+- Personal Independence Payment

+- Disability Living Allowance in England

+- Adult Disability Payment in Scotland (from 21 March 2022)

+- Attendance Allowance.

 These are general rules, but we do consider individual situations.
 Please contact us if you have any questions.

 How to apply